 Understanding Wentzville Criminal Penalties and Your Rights Under Missouri Law

-Even a minor conviction in Wentzville, MO can have lasting consequences.
-A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.
+Even a seemingly minor conviction in Wentzville, MO can have serious and lasting consequences.
+A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
+This can include your ability to vote, own firearms, or pursue specific careers.

 St. Charles County Resources